Are Your Beliefs Liming You?

 A well-dressed middle-aged man and his very young companion knocked on my door recently asking if they could read me a Bible passage.
 Inviting someone to sample their product is a common method used in sales.
 This is always followed up with questions intended to close the sale.
 However, this type of solicitor is unique because they aren’t interested in listening.
 In my own family, my son said to me during his teenage years, “Dad, it’s either your way or the highway.”
 I got the point.

 There is no argument that in the past I’ve participated in selling my beliefs door-to-door.
 Not literally, but figuratively, when I shared an idea with no intention of being open to others.
-In truth, salesmen of this kind fear their values are in danger of being exposed or even overturned.
+In truth, salesmen of this kind fear their values, products or services are in danger of being exposed or even overturned.

 In history, there are endless examples of people being put to death for having ideas that didn’t conform.
 Churches have killed scientists, artists and village people* for their non-conforming beliefs.
 Not much has changed through time, as most people today still protect their beliefs.